-Combining Avery County and Watauga County into a single operating room service area, would help prevent unnecessary duplication of services.
+Combining Avery County and Watauga County into a single operating room service area would help prevent unnecessary duplication of services.
 As previously mentioned, a vast majority of Avery County residents are already travelling to WMC for their surgical services.
-While Watauga County has an approximate balance of ORs (i.e. no surplus or deficit), the growth currently experienced in Watauga County suggests there could be a deficit of capacity in the future.
+While both counties have a surplus of operating rooms, many times more surgical cases are performed in Watauga County than Avery County, and a large portion of Avery residents travel to Watauga for surgery.
 Instead of developing expanded services for residents of Watauga County, the merger of the two single-county service areas would allow ARHS to effectively plan surgical services as appropriate to balance the surplus and deficit and ensure access to its patients.